Extracting dimensions with abbreviations filtering and confidence-scored outputs from engineering drawings at scale.

 Analysis of sample drawings across formats, identifying abbreviation conventions, layout patterns, and quality variations to inform extraction configuration.

-Configuration of on-premise VLM and OCR pipeline for lift manufacturing drawing characteristics, including dimension formats and table structures.
+Configuration of on-premise AI pipeline for lift manufacturing drawing characteristics, including dimension formats and table structures.

 Design of two-sheet Excel templates (Drawing Dimensions and Tabular Data) matching downstream ERP and planning system requirements.